zackmdavis/Less_Wrong_Drafts/aiming_for_convergence_is_like_discouraging_betting.md

 > "You don't need to apologize for being blunt!
 Let me be equally blunt.
 The sense you're getting is accurate: no, I am not treating you as a cooperative partner in this conversation.
 I think your position is wrong, and I think I know why, and I feel very motivated to explain it to you in public, partially for the education of third parties, and partially to raise my status at the expense of yours."

 I consider this a _good faith_ reply.
 It's certainly not a polite thing to say.
 But _politeness is bad faith_.
+(That's why someone might say in response to a compliment, "Do you really mean it, or are you just being polite?")

+[TODO: Seventh Guideline disclaimer

-In accordance with Sabien's Seventh Guideline ("Be careful with extrapolation, interpretation, and summary/​restatement"), I should emphasize that the preceding paragraphs are extrapolating a fair amount from the text that was written; perhaps Sabien means something different by terms like "defection", such that my reply of "But this isn't a Prisoner's Dilemma" is inapplicable.
+In accordance with Sabien's Seventh Guideline ("Be careful with extrapolation, interpretation, and summary/​restatement"), I should emphasize that the preceding paragraphs are extrapolating a fair amount from the text that was written; perhaps Sabien means something different by terms like "defection" or "bad faith"

+, such that my replies of "But this isn't a Prisoner's Dilemma" are inapplicable.

 Thus, my conclusion, again, is not that the "wrong"

+]

+[TODO: move this observation up to discussion of alignment-neutral good faith?]

 In slogan form, you could perhaps say that I don't believe in collaborative truth-seeking; I believe in competitive truth-seeking?
 But I don't like that slogan, because in my ontology, they're not actually different things.
 "Attacking your argument because it sucks" sounds mean, and "Suggesting improvements to your argument to make it even better" sounds nice, but the nice/mean dimension is _not intellectually substantive_.
 The math is the same either way.